arestivo/slides/markdown/git.md

 # Git Flow

-Git Flow is one way, but not the only one, of using git.
+[Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) is one way, but not the only one, of using git.

 .smaller[
 ![](../assets/git/git-flow.svg)
 ]

-What's important is that you are consistent in the way you use Git.
+What's important is that you, and your team, are **consistent** in the way you use Git.

 ---